GilmoreEng/GOOD-form/GOOD-KiraW.md

 |Discuss new opportunities for further learning, development, and growth.|Comments|
 |:---:|:---:|
 |Website content| https://cu-boulder-crdds.github.io/LearningMaterials/PythonDataViz.html Need signup.
-|OmniGlobe CoorsTek| Owner Physics DH: Frederic Sarazin.
-After discussion email and asked to step in to help.
-Tue, 8/20 OmniGlobal display follow up Mines library of NASA vis of CO2 video.
-Fred responded, waiting for meeting invite.
 |Vis BOF?|  AI everywhere?
 Blender Scripting creation of geometry.
 Cartograhic Vis: ArcGIS into Unity/Unreal, X3DOM mashup with Mike Mcann
 |NVIDIA DLI| Testiong on Wendian, needed to fix JupyterLab envs first, ready to try again.
 Give it shot on building it on DELTA.
 |GRANT: Eng. a Trajectory of Success| Susan Reynolds, reynolds@mines.edu see https://www.seeingstructures.org/ Meeting complete with Dan at CSU.
 Next up: meet with Shannon and Ethan at Mines.
-Need to reschedule meeting after computer rebuild.
+DONE!
+Meeting unproductive.
 Recieved initial model from Susan for test demo.
-Reset meeting for Sep 18 in Ethan's office.
+Added cube in Blender.
+Added OmniVerse server and editing USD file.
+Need to respond with review of file and improvement notes.
 ## Decisions
 ###Agreed upon actions to be taken.
 |Topic|Decision|
 |:---:|:---:|
 |draft website outline| What's the journey from 2D to 3D data and beyond
-|Workshop with the library| Work with Seth in the library to develop cross-usage content.
-Meta-data and life cycle.
-Set meeting with Seth on Oct 2.
 |Data Center capacity?|What is the power and cooling?